Arthur W. Page

-Arthur Wilson Page (September 10, 1883 – September 5, 1960) was a vice president and director of AT&T from 1927 to 1947.

-He is often referred to as "the father of corporate public relations" for his pioneering work at AT&T. The company was experiencing resistance from the public to its monopolization efforts, and Page was the first person to hold a public relations title on the board of a major corporation.
+Arthur Wilson Page (September 10, 1883 – September 5, 1960), was a vice president and director of AT&T from 1927 to 1947.
+He is sometimes referred to as "the father of corporate public relations" for his work at AT&T. The company was experiencing resistance from the public to its monopolization efforts.
+Page is said to have established a series of public relations heuristics generally referred to as "the Page Principles".